 Extra Help with the coverage gap

 Qualifying for Extra Help can save a lot of money.
-If you qualify for "full" Extra Help, you receive coverage throughout the year (no coverage gap) and pay very little for your prescriptions.
-If you qualify for "partial" Extra Help, you receive coverage throughout the year and pay a reduced premium and deductible and up to 15% of the cost of your drugs.
+If you qualify for “full” Extra Help, you receive coverage throughout the year (no coverage gap) and pay no more than $3.35 for each generic/$8.35 (in 2018) for each brand-name covered prescription drug.
+If you qualify for “partial” Extra Help, you receive coverage throughout the year and pay a reduced premium and deductible and up to 15% of the cost of your prescription drugs.

 Obamacare and the coverage gap